hknutzen/Netspoc/language.markdown

 For dynamic NAT, multiple networks can use identical NAT definitions.
 This is used to masquerade multiple networks to a single address space.

-A global NAT definition can be used as a shortcut for applying multiple identical dynamic NAT definitions to all networks located *in front of* that interface where the NAT binding with this name occurs.
+Use dynamic NAT as attribute of an area definition, to apply the same NAT definition to all networks located inside the area.
+If some networks of the area already have a NAT defintion with the same name, the original definition is retained.
+Use identity NAT at network level to exempt some network from NAT at area level.

 Netspoc needs to know about NAT for this reasons: